 Campgrounds and Holiday Parks in Gisborne

 Gisborne is a camper-friendly city.
-It welcomes both freedom camping (with some restriction – read below) along with a range of commercial holiday parks to make use of the facilities.
+It welcomes both freedom camping (with some restrictions – read below) along with a range of commercial holiday parks to make use of the facilities.

 For campervan powered sites and tent sites, check out the following holiday parks in Gisborne:

-- Waikanae Beach Top 10 Holiday Park in the city centre has tent and powered sites for NZ$20-$22 per person
+- Waikanae Beach Top 10 Holiday Park in the city centre has tent and powered sites from NZ$24 per person

-- Showgrounds Park Motor Camp in Te Hapara has tent and powered sites for NZ$18-$25 per person
+- Showgrounds Park Motor Camp in Te Hapara has tent and powered sites from NZ$18 per person.

 - Kaiti Beach Car Park, Kaiti Road